Biochemist Jobs in USA with Visa Sponsorship

 Do biochemist positions qualify for H-1B sponsorship?

-Yes, biochemist roles typically qualify as specialty occupations under H-1B requirements.
+Yes, biochemist roles typically qualify as specialty occupations under H-1B visa requirements.
 The position must require a bachelor's degree in biochemistry, chemistry, molecular biology, or closely related field.
 Most research and industrial biochemist positions meet this standard due to their technical complexity and degree requirements.

 What degree do I need for visa sponsorship as a biochemist?